Chocolate raspberry cupcakes are the epitome of indulgence, combining the deep richness of Chocolate with the bright, tangy freshness of raspberries.

 Frequently Asked Questions

-Yes, you can use frozen raspberries in your chocolate raspberry cupcakes.
-Do not thaw them before adding to the batter to prevent excess moisture, and gently fold them in to avoid bleeding.
+Yes, you can use frozen raspberries for chocolate raspberry cupcakes.
+Do not thaw before folding them into the batter to prevent excess moisture.

-Store the cupcakes in an airtight container at room temperature for up to two days or refrigerate them for up to five days.
-Bring to room temperature before serving for best texture.
+Store the cupcakes in an airtight container at room temperature for up to 2 days.
+For longer storage, refrigerate for up to 5 days, but bring to room temperature before serving for the best flavor.

 Ingredients